-Today I’m going to be walking you through the ins and outs of a gaming ready, Mini-ITX build that’s designed from the ground up to play the latest games such as Overwatch, Battlefront, Witcher 3, Rainbow Six Siege and many more.
+Today I’m going to be walking you through the ins and outs of a gaming-ready, Mini-ITX build that’s designed from the ground up to play the latest games such as Overwatch, Battlefield 1, Witcher 3, Rainbow Six Siege and many more.

 Not only will this build be able to power the newest titles, but also provide the convenience of a small form factor.
 This would be ideal for a smaller living room gaming PC, for traveling use such as LAN events or in a smaller space like a college dorm room.

-Personally, I’ll be using this Mini-ITX system as a Youtuber, and for traveling to LAN Syndicate which is a huge LAN event being hosted in Seattle by Tek Syndicate, from April 15-17th 2016.
-For more info check out LANSyndicate.com.
+Personally, I’ll be using this Mini-ITX system as a Youtuber, and for traveling to various LAN events.

 For Small Form Factors, Plan Your Build and Case Ahead of Time.

 When building any PC you need to really plan your build ahead of time, but I would say that is even more so with a PC in a smaller case.
 You need to make sure everything you are buying is going to fit based on the case you are getting.
-So that’s just something to note at the start is to begin with the case since that will give you a better idea of where the rest of the build is going to go.
-I would say in my case this is especially important for traveling to a LAN event.
+So that’s just something to note.
+At the start, begin with the case since that will give you a better idea of where the rest of the build is going to go.
+In my case, this is especially important for traveling to a LAN event.

 Motherboard, CPU & Memory

-As it’s 2016 and we want to be on the latest platform, we are going to run with Intel i5 6600K, based on the fairly new Skylake Z170 process.
+As it’s 2017 and we want to be on the latest platform, we are going to run with Intel i5 7600K, based on the fairly new Skylake Z270 process.
+Although in 2018 you might be better off with a Coffee Lake Z370 option.
 An i5 is going to be wonderful for all of our gaming needs.
-If you wanted then you obviously do have the option to spend a little more money here on the i7 6700k that would benefit some open world titles and multi-core rendering if you have a heavier workload that you intended to put on the CPU here.
+If you wanted then you obviously do have the option to spend a little more money here on the i7 7700k that would benefit some open world titles and multi-core rendering if you have a heavier workload that you intended to put on the CPU here.

-The EVGA Z170 Stinger is a stunning looker and doesn’t skimp in terms of features.
+The EVGA Z170 Stinger (as an update we’re using the Gigabyte Z270 wi-fi) is a stunning looker and doesn’t skimp in terms of features.
 Utilizing Realtek 8 channel audio, m.2 storage capabilities, and 4-phase PWM design to get the best power delivery to our CPU.
 That’s important to me personally because the hope with a K series processor from Intel is getting some decent overclocks.

 DDR4 Memory has become surprisingly cheap in a relatively short span of time so I’ve decided to go with 16GB here of Corsair Vengeance LPX.
 It comes in a variety of speeds from 2133MHz to 3000MHz.
 At the end of the day just get the fastest one you can find because the price difference is only about $5 to jump to something like 2666MHz RAM.

 I have been using Samsung SSD’s for years now and they only continue to get better.
 Their 850 EVO is one of the best, for the money solid state drives available currently.
-I like to use the 500GB versions in all my systems for a boot drive so we are going to do that again here for our OS, start-up programs, and a few games with room to spare.
+I like to use the 500GB versions in all my systems for a boot drive.
+So we’re going to do that again here for our OS, start-up programs, and a few games with room to spare.